-Spectrum of Community Engagement
+TOOL: Spectrum of Community Engagement

-The commission built the Community Engagement Plan leveraging the Spectrum of Community Engagement (González, Facilitating Power, 2019) as a tool that can assess community engagement efforts deepen connections with communities.
+The commission has used the Spectrum of Community Engagement (González, Facilitating Power, 2019) framework as a tool to inform and assess its community engagement efforts to deepen connections with communities (Figure 1).
 The Spectrum consists of five levels of community engagement: 1) inform, 2) consult, 3) involve, 4) collaborate, and 5) defer to.
 These levels can help identify where a government entity is and help set goals for their own community engagement efforts.
+As a tool, the Spectrum of Community Engagement details why it is important to move from engagement towards ownership and how the tool supports government by facilitating community participation in the development of solutions (e.g., programs or services) and decision-making.